chenlinear/chenlinear.github.io/content/posts/20231011-wow-it-fits-secondhand-machine-learning.md

 ### §4.1 `Dataloaders`

 We did not write [`Datasets` & `DataLoaders`](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html), because it's highly variable from tasks to tasks.
 In general I would suggest:
-1. let your brain (bio-neural networks) understand the dataset intuitively by visualizing lots of examples from the dataset.
+1. Let your brain (bio-neural networks) understand the dataset intuitively by visualizing lots of examples from the dataset.
 (See [_A Recipe for Training Neural Networks_](https://karpathy.github.io/2019/04/25/recipe/))
 2. Use [`polars`](https://github.com/pola-rs/polars), [`mojo`](https://github.com/modularml/mojo) to load data because it's faster and more memory saving.

 [Pytorch to fastai details](https://docs.fast.ai/examples/migrating_pytorch_verbose.html):